codingMustache/codingMustache/README.md

 ## Daily Trivia

-The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
+What is known as &quot;the brain&quot; of the Computer?
- 1. Taiwan
+ 1. Keyboard
- 2. United States
+ 2. Graphics Processing Unit
- 3. Germany
+ 3. Central Processing Unit
- 4. China (People&#039;s Republic of)
+ 4. Motherboard

 <details>
   <summary>Answer</summary>
-  Taiwan
+  Central Processing Unit
 </details>